-The School of Graduate Studies is pleased to announce the centerwide ANNUAL RESEARCH DAY on Wednesday, April 17th, 2019.
+The School of Graduate Studies hosted the centerwide ANNUAL RESEARCH DAY on Wednesday, April 17th, 2019.

-The day will consist of the platform session, three poster sessions, a keynote address, and finally, a dinner for all participants.
-Presentations are invited from students in the School of Graduate Studies, the College of Medicine, the School of Public Health, the College of Nursing, and the College of Health Related Professions.
-Medical residents, postdoctoral fellows, and undergraduate students conducting research with Downstate faculty are also encouraged to present their research findings.
+The day consisted of the platform session, three poster sessions, a keynote address, and finally, a dinner for all participants.
+Presentations shown from students in the School of Graduate Studies, the College of Medicine, the School of Public Health, the College of Nursing, and the College of Health Related Professions.
+Medical residents, postdoctoral fellows, and undergraduate students conducting research with Downstate faculty also presented their research findings.